Camilogiu/Indicators4CLEWs/README.md

 This tool enhances the visualization of study outcomes, enabling both direct interaction with key parameters—such as forest area ratio, agricultural land use, and the share of irrigated land—and broader, cross-sectoral analyses.
 These may include indicators not strictly confined to CLEWs, such as the Biodiversity Index or the average annual water stress.

+The main branch is for CLEWs studies at National level (e.g. only one modelled region).
+The branch "clusters", offers the possibility to analyse part of the indicators for CLEWs models with 4 clusters.

 ---

 ## Features